What happens to new product applications?

 - 5. The application is approved/rejected

-This causes the appropriate tasks to be created.
+The appropriate tasks are added to the application.
 As the application progresses, you can update the tasks.

 If the profile doesn’t meet the requirements of the tasks, the application can be rejected.
 If all tasks are passed successfully, the application can be approved.

-One profile may be going through multiple applications at the same time.
+One profile may have multiple applications open at the same time.

 When a new product application is added to a profile...